CDCgov/SDP-CBR/README.md

 Required databases for tests are nndssDataSource, sdpqDataSource, and phinMsDataSource.
 The phinMsDataSource should have the table message_inq, which can be created in SQLServer using the script at main/db/MSSQL_message_inq.sql.
 The other tables will be created as needed by the application.

 ### Running the application in OpenShift
+The application is setup as a series of maven sub modules.
+The sub modules comprise both reusable components such as the database queue component as well as modules that comprise portions of the application that are meant to be run.
+The 2 modules that are meant to be run are the phinms and foodnet modules.
+You can run either of these on openshift with the following description provided the commands are executed from within the modules sub directory.
 It is assumed that:
 - OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
 - Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)